securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

    The :code:`export` command will archive the current workspace (with a :code:`zip` file extension) and create a **requirements.txt** of the current Python\*\ packages in the virtual environment.

-2. Transfer this zip file to each collaborator node.
+2. The next step is to transfer this workspace archive to each collaborator node.

 .. _install_certs_colab: